netdata/netdata/README.md

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>

-Here's how our users support and contribute to Netdata:

-1. **Anonymous Telemetry Insights**<br/>
-   Users who leave anonymous telemetry enabled, help us make data informed decisions in refining and enhancing Netdata.
-This isn't a revenue stream, but knowing which features are used and how, contributes in building a better product for everyone.
+Netdata generates revenue from these activities:

+1. **Netdata Cloud Subscriptions**<br/>
+   Direct funding for our project's vision comes from users subscribing to Netdata Cloud's advanced features.

+2. **Netdata Cloud On-Prem or Private**<br/>
+   Purchasing the on-premises or private versions of Netdata Cloud supports our financial growth.

+Our Open-Source Community and the free access to Netdata Cloud, contribute to Netdata in the following ways:

-2. **Netdata Cloud Community Use**<br/>
+- **Netdata Cloud Community Use**<br/>
   The free usage of Netdata Cloud demonstrates its market relevance.
 While this doesn't generate revenue, it reinforces trust among new users and aids in securing appropriate project funding.

-3. **User Feedback**<br/>
+- **User Feedback**<br/>
   Feedback, especially issues and bug reports, is invaluable.
 It steers us towards a more resilient and efficient product.
 This, too, isn't a revenue source but is pivotal for our project's evolution.

-4. **Netdata Cloud Subscriptions**<br/>
-   Direct funding for our project's vision comes from users subscribing to Netdata Cloud's advanced features.

-5. **Netdata Cloud On-Prem or Private**<br/>
-   Purchasing the on-premises or private versions of Netdata Cloud supports our financial growth.

-Sometimes people think that we offer Netdata Cloud for free, in order to somehow monetize "device heuristics" data.
-This is not true.
-There is no value associated to this kind of data and even if there was, we are not interested in monetizing it.
+- **Anonymous Telemetry Insights**<br/>
+  Users who leave anonymous telemetry enabled, help us make data informed decisions in refining and enhancing Netdata.
+This isn't a revenue stream, but knowing which features are used and how, contributes in building a better product for everyone.

+We don't monetize, directly or indirectly, users' or "device heuristics" data.
+Any data collected from community members are exclusively used for the purposes stated above.

 Netdata grows financially when tehnnology intensive organizations and operators, need - due to regulatory or business requirements - the entire Netdata suite (including Netdata Cloud) on-prem or private, bundled with top-tier support.
 It is a win-win case for all parties involved: these companies get a battle tested, robust and reliable solution, while the broader community that helps us build this product, enjoys it at no cost.